cemfi/meico/MusicXML2MSM_Coverage_Documentation.md

-# Meico: MusicXML Coverage Documentation
+# Meico: MusicXML to MSM/MPM Coverage Documentation

 The following MusicXML elements are supported, i.e. processed by meico during MEI-to-MSM/MPM conversion.
 The set of supported elements will be extended in the future.